-(1.5) $$\lambda_1 = \mathbf{u} \cdot \mathbf{n} - \frac{c}{\varepsilon}, \quad \lambda_2 = \mathbf{u} \cdot \mathbf{n}, \quad \lambda_3 = \mathbf{u} \cdot \mathbf{n} + \frac{c}{\varepsilon},$$
+$$\lambda_1 = \mathbf{u} \cdot \mathbf{n} - \frac{c}{\varepsilon}, \quad \lambda_2 = \mathbf{u} \cdot \mathbf{n}, \quad \lambda_3 = \mathbf{u} \cdot \mathbf{n} + \frac{c}{\varepsilon},$$ (1.5)

 There is an abundance of literature on the computation of low Mach number weakly compressible and incompressible flows.
-A pioneering contribution is due to Chorin [4] who introduced the projection method for incompressible flows via an artificial compressibility.
-In [25], Turkel introduced the well known pre-conditioning approach to reduce the stiffness of the problem.
-In the case of unsteady weakly compressible problems, Klein [18] derives a multiple pressure variables approach using low Mach number asymptotic expansions.
-Klein's work was later extended to both inviscid and viscous flow problems by Munz and collaborators, see, e.g. [22, 24].
-The review paper [19] gives a good survey of the recent develops on the asymptotic based low Mach number approximations and further references on this subject.
+A pioneering contribution is due to Chorin [5] who introduced the projection method for incompressible flows via an artificial compressibility.
+In [27], Turkel introduced the well known pre-conditioning approach to reduce the stiffness of the problem.
+In the

-This paper aims to contribute to two well known, challenging issues: First, we propose and analyse a scheme which is based upon Klein's non-stiff/stiff splitting [18].
-We combine this with an explicit/implicit time discretisation due to Cordier, Degond and Kumbaro [5], which transforms the stiff energy equation into a second order nonlinear PDE for the pressure.
+This paper aims to contribute to two well known, challenging issues: First, we propose and analyse a scheme which is based upon Klein's non-stiff/stiff splitting [19].
+We combine this with an explicit/implicit time discretization due to Cordier, Degond and Kumbaro [6], which transforms the stiff energy equation into a second order nonlinear PDE for the pressure.
 Due to our choice of reference pressure, both the non-stiff and the stiff subsystems are hyperbolic.
 The implicit terms in the stiff system are reduced to a second order elliptic PDE for the pressure and is solved at every time step by an iterative approximation.
 This procedure allows a CFL number which is only bounded by the advection velocity (i.e. it is independent of the Mach number ε).

 The second issue is related to Klainerman and Majda's celebrated result that solutions to the compressible Euler equations converge to the solutions of the incompressible Euler equations as the Mach number tends to zero.
-Jin [16] introduced a related consistency criterion for numerical schemes: a scheme is asymptotic preserving (AP), if its lowest order multiscale expansion is a consistent discretisation of the incompressible limit; see the equations (2.5)-(2.7).
-An AP scheme for the low Mach number limit of the Euler equations should serve as a consistent and stable discretisation, independent the Mach number ε .
-In the fully compressible regime, i.e. when $\varepsilon = \mathcal{O}(1)$, the AP scheme should have the desirable features of a compressible solver, such as non-oscillatory solution profiles and good resolution of shock type discontinuities.
-On the other hand, the AP scheme should yield a consistent discretisation of the incompressible equations when $\varepsilon \to 0$.
-We refer the reader to [1, 2, 5, 7, 13] and the references cited therein for some AP schemes for the Euler equations and other related applications.
+Jin [17] introduced a related consistency criterion for numerical schemes: a scheme is asymptotic preserving (AP), if its lowest order multiscale expansion is a consistent discretization of the incompressible limit; see the equations (2.5)-(2.7).
+An AP scheme for the low Mach number limit of the Euler equations should serve as a consistent and stable discretization, independent the Mach number ε .
+In the fully compressible regime, i.e. when $\varepsilon = \mathcal{O}(1)$, the AP scheme should have the desirable features of a compressible solver, such as nonoscillatory solution profiles and good resolution of shock type discontinuities.
+On the other hand, the AP scheme should yield a consistent discretization of the incompressible equations when $\varepsilon \to 0$.
+We refer the reader to [1, 2, 6, 8, 14] and the references cited therein for some AP schemes for the Euler equations and other related applications.
 In Section 3.3 we prove that our scheme possess the AP property.